Scarabaeus1031/NEXAH/FRAMEWORK/README.md

 The framework has reached the stage of a **functional core architecture**.

-Future development will focus on:
+Future development will focus on advanced navigation strategies, probabilistic cascade modeling, large-scale system datasets, interactive system explorers and real-world system integrations.

-• advanced navigation strategies
-• probabilistic cascade modeling
-• large-scale system datasets
-• interactive system explorers
-• real-world system integrations

 ---